Annoraaq/grid-engine/docs/grid-engine-docs/content/migrations/1-migrate-to-2.md

 ## Replace `Phaser.Math.Vector2`

 This dependency to phaser was removed.
-In version 2, all the public methods of GridEngine will take and return [Position](../api/config.html/#position) objects instead of `Phaser.Math.Vector2`.
-[Position](../api/config.html/#position) objects are simpler and only take x and y coordinates.
+In version 2, all the public methods of GridEngine will take and return [Position][position] objects instead of `Phaser.Math.Vector2`.
+[Position][position] objects are simpler and only take x and y coordinates.
 Please note that a `Phaser.Math.Vector2` is also a `Position` because it has properties `x` and `y`.
 So you can keep passing these as input if you like.

 ## Rename `positionChanged()` to `positionChangeStarted()`